Anil-K-Sharma/todo-apps/README.md

 getting the code
 ================================================================================

 To get the code you can just clone the repo.
+Remember to change "Steveo1259" for your own GitHub username

-    git clone git@github.com:IBM-Bluemix/todo-apps.git
+    git clone git@github.com:steveo1259/todo-apps.git

 The repository contains a directory for each implementation, and the `frontend` directory contains the web resources that are used by each